Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 For a decade the default reflex when starting any new website has been to open Next.js, Gatsby or a Create React App SPA and start writing components.
 The result is familiar: a ten-page blog ends up shipping two hundred kilobytes of JavaScript to render text that could have been served as plain HTML in a tenth of the time.
 Astro was built against that reflex.
 Its premise is brutally simple: if ninety per cent of your page is static content, you should ship static HTML and reserve JavaScript only for the bits that genuinely need it.

 The islands architecture rewires the mental model.
-In a classic SPA the entire component tree lives on the client, and the server merely delivers an empty shell that React hydrates once the bundle loads.
-In a traditional SSR framework like Next.js or Remix the server renders HTML but then hydrates the full tree so that any component can become interactive.
+In a classic SPA the entire component tree lives on the client, and the server delivers an empty shell that React hydrates once the bundle loads.
+In a traditional SSR framework like Next.js or Remix the server renders HTML but then hydrates the full tree.
 Astro breaks that contract: the server renders HTML, and hydration is opt-in per component.
-Each interactive component is an autonomous island that hydrates on its own, with its own runtime, without dragging the rest of the page along.
+Each interactive component is an autonomous island that hydrates on its own, with its own runtime, without dragging the rest of the page.

-This granular control is what lets a real site carry dozens of potentially interactive components yet only load three or four during the user’s first interaction.
-In Next.js, the equivalent requires dynamic imports with ssr: false, Suspense boundaries and a small ballet of useEffect calls to approximate the behaviour.
+This granular control lets a site carry dozens of potentially interactive components yet only load three or four during the user’s first interaction.

-Starting with Astro 2.0, the framework ships content collections: a system for organising markdown and MDX with Zod-validated schemas.
-You declare a collection in content/config.ts, define the frontmatter schema, and the rest of the project gets strict typing on every post.
-Attempting to access a non-existent field stops the compiler.
-If a file’s frontmatter violates the schema, the build fails with a clear message.
+Starting with Astro 2.0, the framework ships content collections with Zod-validated schemas.
+You declare a collection in content/config.ts, define the frontmatter schema, and the rest of the project gets strict typing on every post:

 // content/config.ts